 Dave Butler is the author of the Jenny Willson mystery series, published by Dundurn Press.
 He’s a forester and biologist living in Cranbrook, British Columbia, in the shadow of the Rocky Mountains.
 His writing and photography have appeared in numerous Canadian publications.
 He’s a Queen Elizabeth II Diamond Jubilee Medal winner, and a Fellow of the Royal Canadian Geographical Society.
 When he’s not writing, Dave is professionally involved in sustainable tourism at local, national and international levels and he travels extensively.
-He’s a Professional Author Member of the Crime Writers of Canada, and a member of The Writers Union of Canada.
+He’s a Professional Author Member of the Crime Writers of Canada.

 Dave is represented by Sam Hiyate at The Rights Factory http://therightsfactory.com/authors/dave-butler/

 No!
 Full Curl is the first in a series that will include at least three books.
 The second novel — “No Place for Wolverines” — was published by Dundurn Press in October, 2018.
 The third in the series — “In Rhino We Trust” — will be available September 30, 2019.
 I have at least three more books in the series sketched out beyond that.

 I’m a long-time resident of Western Canada, and I’ve traveled extensively through the Pacific Northwest.
 I love the landscapes, from rich coastal forests to dry ponderosa pine grasslands to the high alpine.

 I can’t give away any secrets, not only because I hope you’ll share the journey with me, but because only Jenny knows for sure.
 She’s always at least a step or two ahead of me.
 She’ll tackle at least one more investigation in Canada before she heads to Namibia on a secondment.
 After that, I get the sense that she’ll travel, perhaps because of a new love interest, and that she and her Parks Canada bosses will have to sort out their differences.